Homa Mirafshar

-Homa Mirafshar (born May 24, 1946) is a prominent Iranian poet and songwriter based in the United States.
+Homa Mirafshar (born February 23, 1937) is an Iranian poet and songwriter based in the United States.

-She is considered the best Persian lyricist regarding to Iranian Pop and Traditional Music producers, singers and writers.
+She is considered among the finest Persian lyricists in Iranian pop and traditional music.

-Iranian musicians such as Manuchehr Cheshmazar and Mohammad Heydari have said that Homa's poems integrate well with rhythm and melody.
-Audiences recognise these signature elements in her work.
+Iranian famous musicians such as Manoucher Cheshmazar and Mohammad Heydari have remarked on how well her poems integrate with rhythm and melody, and audiences have recognised these signature elements in her work.

 Childhood and Family

 Mirafshar was born in Tehran to the artistic Homayoun family.
 Homa calls her father her main motivator for her later achievements.
 She started composing poetry as a child in elementary school.
-She married Ali MirAfshara, the cousin of Iranian singer Homeyra, and Homa and Homeyra have collaborated on songs.
+She married Ali Mirafshar, the cousin of Iranian singer Homeyra, and Homa and Homeyra have collaborated on songs.
 Mirafshar has two children, Keyvan and Katayoun.